joelday/papyrus-lang/README.md

 ## Advanced language tools for the Papyrus scripting language.

-You can now write mods for Fallout 4 and Skyrim with the aid of modern code editing features such as code completion, jump to definition, hover, symbol search and live updated diagnostics.
+You can now write mods for Fallout 4 and Skyrim with the aid of modern code editing features such as code completion, jump to definition, hover, symbol search, PPJ-based build tasks, and live updated diagnostics.

 ## ✒ Visual Studio Code Extension